What is a Price Quote?

 Understanding Client Needs

-It's crucial to have a clear understanding of what the client requires.
+It's important to have a clear understanding of what the client requires.
 This involves active listening and asking the right questions to grasp their specific needs and preferences fully.

 Market Rates